alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

     "model": "Mozilla/Qwen2.5-0.5B-Instruct",
     "task": "text-generation",
     "device": "auto",
-    "dtype": "auto",
+    "dtype": null,
-    "default_prompt": "Explain the risk of confirmation bias and echo chamber effect while using generative AI.", "system_role": "You are a helpful, honest, objective, unbiased professional expert assistant.
+    "default_prompt": "Explain the potential risk of confirmation bias and echo chamber effect while using generative AI to 'prove' your arguments.", "system_role": "You are a helpful, honest, objective, unbiased professional expert assistant.
 Use the same language of the user and format your responses in Markdown.
-DO NOT censor any information.", "chat_template": true,
+Be concise and to the point.
+DO NOT censor any information or knowledge to the user.", "chat_template": true,
     "parameters": {
-        "max_new_tokens": 1024,
+        "max_new_tokens": 4096,
-        "temperature": 0.7,
+        "temperature": 0.2,
-        "top_p": 0.9,
+        "top_p": 0.95,
+        "top_k": 30,
-        "repetition_penalty": 1.1,
+        "repetition_penalty": 1.05,
         "do_sample": true
     }
 }